 ABOUT ME

-History Media Center, University of Delaware, Newark, DE
+History Media Center, University of Delaware, Newark, DE / September 2015 – May 2016

 During my final year of graduate school, I worked part-time as the assistant to the Coordinator of the History Department's Media Center.
 In addition to providing general technical support, I worked on a number of technology-related projects for the department and individual faculty members.
 For the first time, I designed promotional materials, coordinated interviews, and taped/edited presentation recordings.
-I also maintained and managed the department websites, and initiated/managed a project to revise and redesign one of the program website.
+I also maintained and managed the department websites, and initiated/managed a project to revise and redesign one of the program websites.

 The largest project I initiated was an equipment and media inventory.
 Implementing a barcode system, I consolidated and cataloged hundreds of cables, computers, videos, and DVDs, followed by a wholesale reorganization of the collection.

-Winterthur Museum, Garden & Library, Wilmington, DE
+Winterthur Museum, Garden & Library, Wilmington, DE / June – August 2015, January-February 2016

 During the summer of 2015, I had the fortune of interning in the Exhibitions Department at the Winterthur Museum.
 The primary project I took on was a redevelopment of a solitary display case called the “Bow Window.”
 This case is located in the museum’s reception foyer, and typically contains more light-hearted displays than other gallery spaces.
 The current display, titled What Is That?!, was curated and installed by a student in 2011, and was long overdue for a change.
 The case is roughly 5.5 feet long by 5 feet high, and the moderate size allowed me to go through the whole exhibition process from inception to installation in a reasonable time frame.
 I obtained a detailed checklist of tasks that needed to be accomplished and took on a project management role.
 My supervisor and I created a schedule, narrowed down a topic, and I refined the content and themes, selected objects from the Winterthur collection, consulted with the staff curators on object selection, consulted with conservation staff about the types of objects that could or could not be used in that particular case, and wrote label copy.